 I leave other travel expenses for last.
 This includes travel via train or car and any tours you might want to book.
 I don’t budget these into my plan when deciding how many points I need for the trip but if I have time to open a fixed-value travel credit card like the Capital One Venture card, I’ll use the sign-up bonus to knock off some out of pocket costs.
 I was able all to get three long train rides in Italy (for two people!) for free using this method.
 These cards are also great short flights on budget airlines when it might not make sense to use regular points or miles.

 There are many strategies for planning a points and miles vacation.
-Due to lack of flexibility, I try to plan far in advance.
+Due to a lack of flexibility, I try to plan far in advance.
 While planning can be daunting, make sure to have fun with the process and not stress out if your first choice redemptions aren’t available.
 At the end of the day, you’ll be going an amazing vacation for next to nothing!